behnamazimi/practical-front-end-projects/readme.md

 ### Projects

-There is 6 developed projects that you can review now.
+There are 7 developed projects that you can review now.
   - [Custom Video Player](#custom-video-player-view-online)
   - [Lovely Movies](#lovely-movies-view-online)
   - [Note App](#note-app-view-online)